 Citizens Informational Workshop for R-3300

 NCDOT held a citizens informational workshop for the proposed US 17 Hampstead Bypass on August 15, 2013 in Hampstead.
-Links to the map presented at the informational workshop can be found in the “Project Map” section of this website.
+Refer to the Final Compiled Maps_US 17 Bypass CIW (8-15-13) for the maps presented at the workshop.
 The workshop presented information on the preliminary design changes made in response to citizen concerns over access to US 17 expressed during the Corridor Public Hearings held in October 2011.

 A Design Public Hearing for Hampstead Bypass will be scheduled at a future date.
 This future hearing will present updated information regarding access to properties near the proposed bypass.